LegendusMaximus/speedsmart-tools/README.md

 7. Set drive to 1 in the secrets file and paste your folder ID under "driveid".
 8. Run speedsmart_gdrive.py to authorize your Google account.

+Please note that once set up, average files will no longer be emailed as they will be uploaded to Drive instead.
+SpeedSmart tables will continue to be emailed if received via the email address or API.

 ## Goals/To Do list

 I will check items off below once they are completed and functional.